Answers to Common Internship Questions

 - Contact the organization to ask about the availability of the internship and discuss your interest.
 However, if the organization indicates that you should not call them, please respect their wishes.
 Be certain to follow the application instructions per their advertisement.

 - Application materials usually include a well-written cover letter, resume, and any other materials requested by the sponsoring organization.
-If you’d like assistance with any of these materials, contact UWM’s Career Development Center (414-229-4486 – Mellencamp Hall 128).
+If you’d like assistance with any of these materials, contact UWM’s Career Planning and Resource Center (414-229-4486 – Mellencamp Hall 128).
 The CDC would be more than willing to review your letter and resume and offer suggestions.

 - Like all job searches, finding an organization willing to sponsor you in an internship takes time and patience.
 The chances are that you will rejected by some organizations.
 However, keep trying!